 The impact of a recession on businesses

 Economists define a recession as two consecutive quarters of negative economic growth.
+As we move through 2020, it’s apparent the U.S. will continue to experience an economic slowdown due to the effects of the coronavirus pandemic.
 During a recession, we’ll experience job loss, income decline, reduction of manufacturing, and a reduced amount of spending in the marketplace.

 Recessions impact all businesses big and small.
 For large businesses, stocks and dividends fall.
 When this happens, the investors who hold that stock may sell it and move their money to another stock that is performing well.
 This will only hurt the large business even more, which will lower the price of the company stock.